 In the Sheldrick compound there are multiple sheds where elephants and their caregivers sleep.
 Each stall houses one elephant and their caregiver.
 The names of the elephants are outside each stall.

-The elephant-caregiver relationship is a very special one.
 When you talk to the caregivers you realize that just as a parent loves and knows everything about their child, the caregivers love their young elephants and know all their personalities and temperaments.
+This is a very special bond.
 They provide the role of Mother and Father while the elephants are at the orphanage until they are ready to be released back into the wild.
 This relationship can last from 3 to 8 years, sometimes even a decade.